MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 ## Manage sensitivity labels in the SharePoint admin center

-To view and edit the labels, use the Active sites page in the new SharePoint admin center.
+To view and change the applied sensivitiy labels, use the **Active sites** page in the new SharePoint admin center.

 ![The Sensitivity column on the Active sites page](media/manage-site-sensitivity-labels.png)